CalcagnoLoic/react-tailwind-boilerplate/README.md

 What's more, a subfolder can itself have several subfolders.
 For example, the `User` component can be made up of `UserProfile`, `UserInformation`, `UserImg`, each with its own `index.tsx`.

-Let's have a look at the different files:
+Let's have a look at the different folders:

 - `components`: folder containing all application components
-- `container`: folder containing the application's container(s)
+- `containers`: folder containing the application's container(s)
 - `hooks`: folder containing the various custom hooks
-- `icons`: folder containing the project's icons in svg code form.
+- `icons`: folder containing the project's icons in `svg` code form.
 Sub-folders for icon families such as `GeneralIcons`, `MediaIcons`, etc. are also possible.
 - `layout`: folder containing the project's layout(s), such as grids
 - `pages`: folder containing the page(s), whether a SPA or not
 - `typographies`: folder containing typographic components for title levels and paragraphs